AOSSIE-Org/Resonate/ONBOARDING.md

 Authorization callback URL: `http://{your ngrok tunnel domain name}/v1/account/sessions/oauth2/callback/github/resonate`
 so for me it is http://de17-2405-201-4015-c117-887-2249-1a1-8581.ngrok-free.app/v1/account/sessions/oauth2/callback/github/resonate

+Oauth set up is complete 🚀

+#### Core Project Services Set Up

-After Oauth you will be prompted for collections set up
+Now you will be prompted for `Collection` Set Up

 ![Screenshot 2024-07-06 at 5 14 46 PM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/5155b124-07e4-4769-a9f1-ac574816f85e)

-Press "a" to select all and press enter, same goes for functions and buckets set up comming after this
+Press "a" to select all and press enter, same goes for `Functions` and `Buckets` set up comming after this

+This completes the Appwrite Set Up 🚀🍀

+### Livekit Set Up

-This completes the Appwrite Set Up, now you will be asked to choose between Livekit Cloud or Livekit Self hosted if you have a have an old laptop that is most likely not able to take up much processing load then opt for cloud else having it locally i.e self hosted is recommended
+now you will be asked to choose between Livekit Cloud or Livekit Self hosted if you have a have an old laptop that is most likely not able to take up much processing load then opt for cloud else having it locally i.e self hosted is recommended

 ![Screenshot 2024-07-06 at 5 20 00 PM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/348dc245-165e-490c-ba50-f699cd05bbee)

+### Caddy Web Server Set Up

 After livekit set up the script will start the caddy web server, and this would complete the script execution, printing out your ngrok tunnel Domain for you in the end.
 This tunnel domain needs to be entered in the constants.dart in the client side flutter project, copy the tunnel domain and save it with your self as well